kubecost/docs/staging.md

 # Deploy Kubecost Staging Builds

-Staging builds for the Kubecost helm chart are produced daily before moving to production.
+Staging builds for the Kubecost helm chart are produced at least daily before changes are moved to production.
-To deploy one of these builds, complete the following steps:
+To upgrade an existing Kubecost helm chart deployment to the latest staging build, complete the following steps:

 ### 1. Add [Staging Repo](https://github.com/kubecost/staging-repo)